United Homes Group, Inc. (UHG) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 4, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Homes Group, Inc. ("United Homes" or the "Company") (NASDAQ: UHG).
+LOS ANGELES, May 6, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against United Homes Group, Inc. ("United Homes" or the "Company") (NASDAQ: UHG).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN UNITED HOMES GROUP, INC. (UHG), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?